Patient Comments Read 23 Comments

 The risks associated with bulimia are many.
 People with this or other eating disorders also often suffer from a personality disorder, substance abuse problem, or a mood problem, like depression or anxiety.

-The strict medical definition of bulimia used by the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) requires two binge-eating episodes a week for at least three months to make the diagnosis, but it's likely that some people with symptoms of bulimia may not fit these exact criteria.
+The strict medical definition of bulimia used by the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) requires an average of at least one binge-purge episode a week for at least three months to make the diagnosis, but it's likely that some people with symptoms of bulimia may not fit these exact criteria.

-A person with bulimia often feels a loss of control over their eating, in that they engage in compulsive overeating, as well as guilt over their behavior.
+A person with bulimia often feels a loss of control over their eating, in that they engage in compulsive overeating, as well as have guilt about their behavior.
 They are usually aware that their behavior is abnormal.
 Bulimia is most common in adolescent and young adult women.
-People with bulimia are often of normal or near-normal weight, which makes them different from people with anorexia nervosa (an eating disorder in which the person severely limits how much they eat).
+Despite the repeated binge-purge cycles, people with bulimia are often of normal or near-normal weight, which makes them different from people with anorexia nervosa (an eating disorder in which the person severely limits how much they eat).
 Bulimia is also different from binge eating disorder, an eating disorder in which the sufferer engages in recurring episodes of binge eating without engaging in purging behaviors to try to control his or her weight.